DCSCR: A Class-Specific Collaborative Representation based Network for Image Set Classification: Proposed Method

 As illustrated in Fig. \ref{fig1}, to simultaneously learn the frame- and concept-level feature representations of each image set and the distance similarities between different sets, our deep class-specific collaborative representation approach is designed to contain three parts: a fully convolutional deep feature extractor (DFE), a global feature learning module (GFLM), and a class-specific collaborative representation-based metric learning module (CSCRMLM).
+The DFE module is used to learn the local frame-level features of each image.
+Then, the GFLM is utilized to capture global frame-level features.
+After that, we employ the CSCRMLM to adaptively learn concept-level feature representations and measure the distance similarities between different sets.